-Your yacht has a hot & cold, fresh-water shower in the heads and at the deck shower on the transom.
+Your yacht has a hot & cold, fresh-water shower in each head and at the deck shower on the port transom.

 If the engine has been running, the hot water can be very hot - be cautious!

 In order to use the showers, the fresh-water pump must be activated on the 12V panel.